apache/nuttx/configs/samd20-xplained/README.txt

-    5. If the OLED1 module is connected to the SAMD20 Xplained Pro, then support for the OLED display can be enabled by making the following changes to the configuration:
+    5. If the OLED1 module is connected to the SAMD20 Xplained Pro, then support for the OLED display can be enabled by making the following changes to the configuration.
+These changes assume that the I/O1 modules is connected in EXT1.
+Most of the modifications necessary to work with the I/O1 in a different connector are obvious.. except for the selection of SERCOM SPI support:

+         EXT1: SPI is provided through SERCOM0
+         EXT2: SPI is provided through SERCOM1
+         EXT3: SPI is provided through SERCOM5

        System Type -> Peripherals:
-         To be provided                     : Enable the SAMD20 SPI peripheral
+         CONFIG_SAMD_SERCOM1=y             : Use SERCOM1 if the I/O is in EXT2
+         CONFIG_SAMD_SERCOM1_ISSPI=y       : Configure SERCOM1 as an SPI master

        Device Drivers -> SPI
          CONFIG_SPI=y                       : Enable SPI support